robfletcher/grails-spring-events/readme.md

 Events are dispatched to any beans in the Spring context that implement the `ApplicationListener` interface.
 You can register listener beans in `resources.groovy`.
 Also, remember that Grails services are Spring beans, so simply implementing the interface in a service will automatically register it as a listener.

-The plugin also provides a sub-interface `grails.plugin.asyncevents.RetryableApplicationListener`.
-An implementation can throw `grails.plugin.asyncevents.RetryableFailureException` from its `onApplicationEvent` method to indicate that the notification should be attempted again later.
+## Retrying failed notifications

+Listener implementations may declare a `retryPolicy` property of type `grails.plugin.asyncevents.RetryPolicy` (or declare a `getRetryPolicy()` method).
+If such a property is present and the listener throws `RetryableFailureException` from the `onApplicationEvent` method it will be re-notified at some time in the future according to the `retryPolicy` value.
 Throwing any other exception type will _not_ result in notification being retried.

+The `RetryPolicy` class simply defines the rules governing how and when to re-notify the listener of any events it fails to handle.
+It defines the following properties:

+* `maxRetries`: The maximum number of times that the listener will be re-notified of an event.
+After `maxRetries` is reached an exception is thrown and will be handled as any other exception thrown by the listener would be.
+A value of `-1` indicates that the listener should be re-notified indefinitely until it successfully processes the event.
+Defaults to _3_.
+* `initialRetryDelayMillis`: The initial period in milliseconds that the service will wait before re-notifying the listener.
+Defaults to 1 minute.
+* `backoffMultiplier`: The multiplier applied to the retry timeout before the second and subsequent retry.
+For example with a `backoffMultiplier` of `2` and `initialRetryDelayMillis` of `1000` the listener will be re-notified after 1000 milliseconds, 2000 milliseconds, 4000 milliseconds, 8000 milliseconds and so on.
+A `backoffMultiplier` of `1` would mean the listener will be re-notified at a fixed interval until it successfully handles the event or `maxRetries` is exceeded.
+Defaults to _2_.

 #### _Example_ A listener that calls an unreliable external service:

-	class UnreliableListener implements RetryableApplicationListener {
+	class UnreliableListener implements ApplicationListener {

 		def unreliableService
 		final RetryPolicy retryPolicy = new RetryPolicy()